DavidVujic/python-hiccup/README.md

 # Python Hiccup

 _Current status: experimental_
+This project started out as a fun challenge, now evolving into something that could be useful.

 A Python implementation of the Hiccup syntax.
 Python Hiccup is a library for representing HTML in Python.

-Use `list` or `tuple` to represent HTML elements, and `dict` to represent the attributes of an element.
+Using `list` or `tuple` to represent HTML elements, and `dict` to represent the element attributes.

 ## Usage
-Starting out as a fun challenge, and evolving into something that could be useful.

-Creating server side HTML data using plain Python data structures, as an alternative to HTML server side templating (such as Jinja).
+Create server side HTML using plain Python data structures, as an alternative to templating (such as Jinja).
 This library should also be possible to combine with PyScript, but I haven't tested that out yet.

 ## Example